zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/timeout-expired.md

 ---
 layout: default
-title: SqlBulkCopy - Timeout Expired.
+title: SqlBulkCopy - Execution Timeout Expired.
+The timeout period elapsed prior to completion of the operation or the server is not responding.
 permalink: timeout-expired
 ---